JonMrowczynski/1978-R2D2-Replacement-Parts/README.md

 ## The Backstory

-It is common for some of the plastic gears in the 1978 remote controlled R2D2s to crack.
+It is common for some of the plastic gears in 1978 remote controlled R2D2s to crack.
 In order to fix these R2 units, I replaced the cracked gears with ones I 3D designed and printed.
 I would like to share these designs to assist with any potential repairing processes of other similar R2 units.

 ## Something to Note